 Adventure Express is dedicated to Robert Rinkel, a head of maintenance who passed away prior to the opening of the coaster.
 The park placed a plaque dedicating the ride to him on a stone by the entrance to the ride.

-The oldest attraction to have ever operated at Paramount`s Kings Island was the Tumble Bug.
-It was originally built for Coney Island in 1925 before being moved to PKI in 1972.
+The oldest attraction to have ever operated at Kings Island was the Tumble Bug.
+It was originally built for Coney Island in 1925 before being moved to KI in 1972.
 It continued to operate at the park through the 1984 season.
+The current oldest ride in the park is the 1926 PTC Carousel.

 The second-floor of the International Street shops borrow a trick from Disney.
 To fool the eye and save money, the doors and windows on the second floor of the shops are built at 3/4 scale.